SERIES PLANNING AND EDITORIAL POLICY

 In other matters, and where it has seemed appropriate, Musica Britannica has indeed responded to changing attitudes and preferences of performers.
 In the 1950s it seemed entirely natural to print Dunstable and the Eton Choirbook in quartered note values.
 (Even today, most singers and many scholars would concede that the rhythmic intricacies of Eton are easier to grasp if they have 12 semiquavers in a 3/4 bar, rather than 12 crotchets in 3/1.)
 Likewise it seemed quite normal to modernise spelling of the medieval carols, to print Dowland’s partsongs without their lute tablature, to present tenor viol parts in an octave-G clef, and to provide Arne’s Comus with a fully written-out keyboard continuo part.
 But only once (in MB23) has the Editorial Committee yielded to pressure to transpose early church music to what is thought to have been its performing pitch, and it is unlikely to do so again.
 The composer's notational grid — what has been called his ‘lattice’ of staves, clefs and key-signatures — is so integral to all his training and thought processes that any transposition on the printed page becomes an unacceptable distortion.
 In any case, the day cannot be far off when publishers will routinely hold performing material in electronic form, and their customers will likewise order it and pay for it electronically, stipulating any transposition they want.

-Musica Britannica has changed its appearance over fifty years, externally and most obviously in the adoption of cloth-board binding and a new front cover designed by Jeremy Maddison.
+Musica Britannica has changed its appearance over seventy years, externally and most obviously in the adoption of cloth-board binding and a new front cover designed by Jeremy Maddison.
 Internally, the hot-metal type used for the letterpress of the first 57 volumes was thereafter suddenly no longer available, and has been replaced by a computer-set font.
 Remarkably, metal-plate engraving of the music survived as late as MB61, but has now given way entirely to computer processing, with the advantage that performing parts for consort and orchestral music can be originated from the same files.
 As the main volumes become progressively more faithful to their source material, the committee and publisher are the more determined to provide performing material whenever it is feasable to do so.

 Paul Doe, General Editor (1987–2001)